xenify-io/litepaper/README.md

 ## ♦️ Staking

 - Xenify integrates a robust staking rewards mechanism that offers significant benefits to XNF stakers.
 By staking XNF tokens, users are eligible to receive 50% of the generated swap fees on supported chains as native chain rewards.
 This makes it extremely enticing for users to hold and stake their XNF tokens.
 But that’s not all!
 XNF stakers also receive 100% of the native chain rewards generated from the direct burning of XEN or USDy tokens.
-This dual-pronged incentive system ensures that active participants in the ecosystem are amply rewarded, helping us foster a vibrant and engaged community.
+This equitable incentive model ensures that active participants in the ecosystem are amply rewarded, helping us foster a vibrant and engaged community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Token Burning

 - If users want to acquire XNF tokens, they can do so by burning XEN and USDy tokens.
 But this is not just a smart move to reduce the circulating supply of XEN and USDy - it is also a powerful way to connect our communities.
 The burning mechanism has been integrated to not only strengthen the XEN and YSL.IO ecosystems but to also strategically unify both communities under a shared vision.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)